radicamc/exoUPRF/docs/index.rst

 exoUPRF: the EXOplanet occUltation and Phase Regression Framework!

-**exoUPRF** is an easy-to-use and hackable library for fitting exoplanet light curves.
+**exoUPRF** (pronounced exo-uporf) is an easy-to-use and hackable library for fitting exoplanet light curves.

 .. toctree::
    :maxdepth: 2